Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to the “Big Apple!”
 Your Tour Director is on hand this afternoon to answer any questions.

-This morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Greenwich Village, Chinatown, City Hall, Wall Street, and Trinity Church.
+This morning, on the included sightseeing tour with a local expert, visit Broadway, the Empire State Building, Rockefeller Center, Chinatown, City Hall, Wall Street, and Trinity Church.
 This afternoon, head for Boston—the “Cradle of American Liberty.”
 Visit its historic landmarks, reflecting the important part it has played in the history of the United States.

-On your morning guided tour of Boston, see [FP] Faneuil Hall, the [FP] Old North Church (where Paul Revere was signaled for the departure of British troops to Lexington), the [FP] Freedom Trail, and Boston Common.
+On your morning guided tour of Boston, see Faneuil Hall, the Old North Church (where Paul Revere was signaled for the departure of British troops to Lexington), the Freedom Trail, and Boston Common.
 The afternoon is free to explore on your own.
-This evening, why not join your traveling companions for dinner at a popular downtown restaurant?

 Journey through New Hampshire, passing the State Capitol at Concord and on to the scenic White Mountains.
 Continue to the Canadian border, where you’ll notice a change in language and tradition as you enter the French-Canadian province of Québec.
 Overnight in historic Québec City on the banks of the St. Lawrence River.

-This morning, join your traveling companions on a unique optional excursion to the Erabliere Chemin du Roy (Path of the King Sugar Shack).
+This morning, join your traveling companions on a unique optional excursion to the Érablière le Chemin du Roy Sugar Shack.
 Visitors to the sugar cabin will enjoy a typical Québec breakfast, along with a guided visit and presentation to explain the process of maple extraction.
 Afterward, return to Québec City for a guided tour of Canada’s only walled city, crowned by the turrets of Château Frontenac.
 Until the British victory of 1759, Old Québec was the center of New France; today, it’s a UNESCO World Heritage Site.
 Within the walls reside the Place d’Armes, Laval Seminary, the star-plan Citadelle with grand vistas from its bastions, and ancient Place Royale.
 See the Old World houses crowding narrow streets in Lower Town and the historic Plains of Abraham, where General Wolfe stormed the slopes.
 The afternoon is at leisure.

-Today, drive to cosmopolitan Montréal, one of Canada’s largest cities.
-Home of Expo ‘67 and the 1976 Summer Olympics, included sightseeing includes St. Joseph’s Oratory, the lookout atop Mount Royal, once-walled Old Montréal, Notre Dame Church, the Seminary of St. Sulpice, built by the first missionary settlers, and modern Montréal.
+Today, drive to cosmopolitan Montréal, one of Canada’s largest cities and home of Expo ‘67 and the 1976 Summer Olympics.
+Included guided sightseeing includes St. Joseph’s Oratory, the lookout atop Mount Royal, once-walled Old Montréal, Notre Dame Church, the Seminary of St. Sulpice, built by the first missionary settlers, and modern Montréal.

 Drive west to Ottawa, Canada’s beautiful capital.
-City sightseeing includes Parliament Hill with its gothic buildings, the Canadian Mint, the Rideau Canal, the hexagonal National Arts Centre, and stately residences and embassies.
-With the free afternoon you could visit the Canadian Museum of History, with panoramic views of Parliament Hill across the Ottawa River.
+Guided city sightseeing includes Parliament Hill with its gothic buildings, the Canadian Mint, the Rideau Canal, the hexagonal National Arts Centre, and stately residences and embassies.
+With a free afternoon you could visit the Canadian Museum of History, with panoramic views of Parliament Hill across the Ottawa River.

 Trace the Rideau Canal south to the amazing Thousand Islands National Park.
 Enjoy many wooded islands along the St. Lawrence River, sprinkled with beautifully simple to opulent summer homes on your included SCENIC CRUISE.

-Setting Toronto’s exciting architectural pace are City Hall; the downtown banking district; Roger’s Center; and stunning CN Tower, more than a third of a mile high.
+Setting Toronto’s exciting architectural tone are City Hall; the downtown banking district; Roger’s Center; and stunning CN Tower, more than a third of a mile high.
 See all this and more on your morning city sightseeing tour.
-Then, spend the rest of the day exploring the city sights on your own, including Harbourfront, Ontario Place, and Chinatown.
+Then, spend the rest of the day exploring the city sights on your own, including Harborfront, Ontario Place, and Chinatown.

 This morning, stop at the AMISH FARM & HOUSE.
 A Local Guide explains the faith, culture, and way of life of these people for whom tradition forbids the use of electricity or telephones in the home.
 On to Washington DC for an afternoon arrival.

-The nation’s capital is a sightseeing treasure trove, and your half-day tour with a Local Guide features a visit to Arlington National Cemetery to see the graves of American heroes, including those of John F. Kennedy and his brother Robert.
-After, the [FP] Lincoln Memorial, [FP] Washington Monument, [FP] National WWII Memorial, and photo stops at Capitol Hill, the [FP] White House, and other well-known sights.
+The nation’s capital is a sightseeing treasure trove, and your half-day tour with a Local Guide visits Arlington National Cemetery to see the graves of American heroes, including those of John F. Kennedy and his brother Robert.
+Afterward, see the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
 Your Tour Director will also suggest a number of independent activities that explore different facets of this splendid city.

-This morning, visit the [FP] LIBERTY BELL and INDEPENDENCE HALL.
-Afterwards, leave for New York City.
-Check into the Skyline Hotel for the next two nights.
+This morning, leave for New York City.
+Check into the New Yorker, a Wyndham Hotel for the next two nights.